 Providing leadership in paying attention to every detail and communicating our team’s responsibility as caretakers of the business for our employees, customers and communities.

-Traci Schell has been actively working in the health insurance business for 18 years.
+Traci Schell has been actively working in the health insurance business for over 20 years.
 We are proud to be known as a specialized health insurance agency, serving the Miles City area and surrounding communities of Eastern Montana.
 We have always enjoyed working with individuals, families, employers and those who are Medicare eligible to find the most suitable plan for their individual insurance needs.